-Across Texas, hundreds – maybe thousands – of community-based literacy organizations regularly get new volunteers ready to work with adult literacy classes.
+Across Texas, hundreds – maybe thousands – of community-based literacy programs regularly get new instructors ready to work with adult literacy classes.
 Every week, trainings take place on topics like How Adults Learn, Reading Basics, Intro to ESL, and more.

 That’s a LOT of duplicated effort.